wzhudev/reverse-linear-sync-engine/README.md

 > What is `local` used for?
 >
 > You might wonder what the `local` load strategy is used for, given that no models currently use it.
 > In his presentation at Local First Conf, Tuomas explained how new features can be developed without modifying server-side code.
-My guess is that this is achieved by initially setting a new model’s load strategy to `local`, ensuring it persists only in the local IndexedDB.
+My guess is that this is achieved by initially setting a new model's load strategy to `local`, ensuring it persists only in the local IndexedDB.
 Once the model is finalized, syncing can be enabled by changing its load strategy to one of the other available strategies.

 LSE uses **TypeScript decorators** to register metadata in `ModelRegistry`.
 The decorator responsible for registering models' metadata is `ClientModel` (also known as `We`).